Training and progression

 - University of Glasgow (primary and secondary)

-- University of the Highlands and Islands (primary and secondary)
+- University of the Highlands and Islands (primary, secondary and Gaelic medium)

 - Queen Margaret University (secondary)